The Forest is Calling

 Watch the video above to hear from Dr. Jane about the importance of recycling your mobile phone.

-Around the globe, members of the JGI family are actively promoting mobile phone and other electronic recycling.
+Around the globe, members of the JGI family are actively promoting mobile device and other electronic recycling.
+Below find links to these countries for more information on how you can participate in The Forest is Calling near you.

-Mobile phones and many other electronics contain valuable minerals, including gold, tin, tungsten and tantalum (coltan).
-Some of these minerals are only found in the Congo Basin, and are extracted from the area that has one of the largest intact populations of chimpanzees.
+Mobile phones and many other electronics contain valuable minerals like gold, tin, tungsten, cobalt, and tantalum (coltan).
+Substantial proportions of the global supply of these minerals are mined in EDRC and are extracted from areas that are both crucial conservation sites for Grauer's gorillas and home one of the largest remaining intact populations of eastern chimpanzees.

 Reducing Conflict Among People

-In addition, control over the mining of these minerals has fueled conflict among human communities and perpetuated unsustainable livelihoods for the people who live among them.
-Conflict fueled in part by this industry has resulted in the deaths of more than five million people.
-Many people have moved into the forests in search of safety from the conflict, which results in hunting of local wildlife for food, including chimpanzees.
+Control over the mining of these minerals has fueled conflict among human communities and perpetuated unsustainable livelihoods for the people who live among them.
+Conflict fueled in part by the artisinal mining industry has resulted in the deaths of more than five million people.
+Many people have retreated into the forest in search of safety from the conflict, which results in hunting of local wildlife, including chimpanzees and gorillas, for food.

 Every Individual Makes A Difference

-As consumers, we can make a big difference by recycling our phones and reducing the demand for these minerals.
-Doing so removes these electronics from the waste stream, and also reduces the demand for extraction of resources from the habitats that many species, especially chimpanzees, other great apes, and human beings call home.
+As consumers, we can make a big difference by recycling our mobile devices or extending their useful life.
+Doing so removes these items from the waste stream, and also reduces the demand for extraction of resources from the habitats that many species call home.

-Call to Action: International Mobile Phone Recycling Day kicks off a united effort among JGIs around the globe.
-On January 24, 2017 JGI will engage our global community in taking collective action toward reducing the demand for conflict minerals and the consequent impacts on chimpanzees and their habitat in the Congo Basin.
+The Forest is Calling: International Mobile Phone Recycling Day kicks off a united effort among JGIs around the globe.
+On December 15th, 2020, JGI will engage our global community in taking collective action toward reducing the demand for conflict minerals and the corresponding impacts on chimpanzees, gorillas, and their habitat in EDRC and beyond.

 Already Recycling Your Electronics?